 Recommended: Helping Employees Make Smart Student Debt Decisions: The Urgent Need for HR Support

-The introduction of the CARES Act and the subsequent Secure 2.0 Act has provided HR teams with new tools to support their employees.
-Under the CARES Act, employers can contribute up to $5,250 annually per employee towards student loans on a tax-exempt basis through 2025.
-By enhancing Section 127 benefits, this provision not only aids employees but also offers payroll tax exclusions for employers, making it a mutually beneficial arrangement.
+Under the CARES Act, employers can contribute up to $5,250 annually per employee towards student loans on a tax-exempt basis.
+By enhancing Section 127 benefits, this provision not only helps employees but also offers payroll tax exclusions for employers, making it a mutually beneficial arrangement.

-Further expanding the horizon, the Secure 2.0 Act, effective from January 2024, introduces the option for employers to match their employees’ student loan payments with contributions to their retirement accounts.
+The retirement matching benefit (authorized in 2024 by the SECURE 2.0 Act) allows employers to make matching contributions to an employee’s retirement account based on an employee’s qualified student loan payments.
 Companies like Chipotle and Kimley-Horn have already adopted this innovative approach, allowing employees to address their student debt while enhancing their retirement savings, presenting a win-win scenario for financial wellness.

 Recommended: How Does an HR Team Implement a Student Loan Matching or Direct Repayment Benefit?